NixOS/nixpkgs/doc/build-helpers/images/dockertools.section.md

 `created` (String; _optional_)

 : Specifies the time of creation of the generated image.
-  This date will be used for the image metadata, and as the default value for `mtime`.
+  This date will be used for the image metadata.
   This should be either a date and time formatted according to [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) or `"now"`, in which case the current date will be used.

   :::{.caution}